This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 - Less evaporation

 - Weeds removing

 - Burial of fertilizers and olive crops residual

 Plowing is the most known and commonly used soil tillage technique in agriculture, also widely applied for olive groves.
-This process allows to remove the horizontal clods from the soil.
-The clods then will be turned over and shattered helping the passage of organic substances, and providing space and nutrients to the olive trees.
+This process allows to removal the horizontal clods from the soil.
+The clods then will be turned over and shattered, helping the passage of organic substances and providing space and nutrients to the olive trees.